tarwn/lessthandot-hugo/blogs/content/posts/2009-02-11-sql-server-zipcode-latitude-longitude-pr.md

 Select * From ZipCodes
 ```
-Next, we’ll need to add a couple of functions that will allow us to use this data.
+Next, we'll need to add a couple of functions that will allow us to use this data.

 The original function that calculates distances has been replaced with this one.
 There was a flaw in the original version.
 Based on rounding errors, the calculations fed in to the arc-cosine (acos) function could be greater than 1 or less than -1 which would cause a domain error.
 To accommodate this flaw, I perform the calculations in multiple steps so that I can catch the values that result in the domain error.